 For people entering addiction treatment, the road can look very long and intimidating.
 The first step in this process is often detoxification, a treatment phase that is wrought with anxiety and fear over the unknown.
 However, supervised detox is usually the safest and most effective way to eliminate the toxins from your body and prepare it for the rest of the treatment journey.
 If you are entering detox for the first time, the staff at Serenity Recovery Detox has the basic facts about the process you need to know to take this step with confidence and hope for the future.

 What is Detox?

 Detoxification, better known as detox, is the process of eliminating the substance from the body.
-Regular use of drugs or alcohol affects your body on both a physical and a psychological level.
+Regular use of marijuana or alcohol affects your body on both a physical and a psychological level.
 Once the substance is out of the system, the body needs time to adjust to not having it.
 Withdrawal symptoms can arise during this time, which can be physically uncomfortable, emotionally draining and mentally taxing.
 In some cases, the symptoms can even become dangerous, necessitating careful medical supervision to ensure the person remains safe throughout the detox process.